PRX/docs.prx.org/Issue-Management.md

 ### Closed issues

 ### How do I know if a ticket has been deployed?
-All deployment notifications are sent as messages to the #deploys Slack channel with the date and time of deployment.
-Reviewing the closed issues for the corresponding repository and sorting by recently updated should provide you with an overview of what has recently been deployed.
+Deployment notifications are sent as messages to the #deploys Slack channel with the date and time of deployment. @farski did we come to some ~final way to determine this?

 ### How are issues assigned?

 ### How do we use estimates?

-## Labels
+## Issue Labels
 ### Milestone Goal
 Used to identify the issue that provides a high level overview for a milestone.
 ### reviewplx